-This is the latest version of this eprint.
+This is the latest version of this item.

 Overall, this chapter aims to develop a conceptual framework for guiding cultural sustainability within the context of higher education (HE), and thus as a way to allow us to become more precise about what it means to ‘produce global citizens’.
 Specifically, the chapter explores the way long-established cultural binaries such as Australian-international, host-visitor, elite-mass and minority-majority function to impede the development of university students as global citizens.
 This may be because these cultural binaries frame international students as outsiders who must adapt to and integrate with the host culture, including its educational practices and norms.
 The host culture is thus firmly positioned in the centre in an unproblematic fashion.
 We therefore begin by critiquing civic concepts such as ‘tolerance’ and ‘cultural maintenance’ because they tend to reinforce cultural binaries.
 We claim that a global citizenship discourse is also inadequate because it valorises adaptability and diversity in an unproblematic fashion without necessarily challenging their existence.
 The framework for ‘cultural sustainability’ we propose is instead based on reflective, engagement and critical practices.
 The strength of this framework is that it moves beyond cultural binaries by placing each student, as well as staff, regardless of context or culture, on a cross-cultural journey of engagement.
 The strategies that will result from this conceptual framework, and that will form the next step, will help staff and students to understand what is cultural about their own and others’ cultures, including that of the university itself, and how to apply this understanding in their engagement with other individuals and cultures.
 As a result, these strategies help to develop a form of ‘cultural literacy’ that can be integrated into university curricula and into the learning and teaching journey.

 |Item Type:||Book Chapter (Commonwealth Reporting Category B)|

 |Additional Information:||Chapter 13.
 Permanent restricted access to paper due to publisher copyright restrictions.|

-|Uncontrolled Keywords:||cultural sustainability; higher education|
+|Uncontrolled Keywords:||cultural sustainability; higher education; higher education research|

 |Fields of Research :||13 Education > 1303 Specialist Studies in Education > 130302 Comparative and Cross-Cultural Education|

 |Socio-Economic Objective:||C Society > 93 Education and Training > 9302 Teaching and Instruction > 930201 Pedagogy|

 Available Versions of this Item

 - From maintaining to sustaining: moving beyond binaries toward a framework for cultural sustainability in higher education. (deposited 01 Jun 2011 04:03) [Currently Displayed]